linn-guo/linn-guo.github.io/2025/zeno1/index.md

 We may slice the journey into infinitely many segments: first cover $D/2$, then $D/4$, then $D/8$ ...

-Let the distance of the n-th segment be:
+Let the distance of the $n-th$ segment be:
 $$d_n = \frac{D}{2^n}, \quad n = 1, 2, 3,\dots$$

 The total time after n segments is